Surprise view image

 Sue on the summit

-Sue on the summit of Pike o` Stickle. from here you can see the second and third
+Sue on the summit of Pike o` Stickle.
+From here you can see the second and

-Fells of the day ..
-Loft Crag (left) Harrison Stickle (right)
+third Fells of the day ...
+Loftr Crag (left) and Harrison Stickle (right)

 Looking towards Great Gable